 The Navigator provides advocacy, information and referral services to relative caregivers.
 Caregivers often are overwhelmed trying to figure out the large and confusing social service, school, and court systems.
 The Navigator provides information about how to access and apply for services as well as problem solve and advocate for kinship families when issues arise.

-Click here for more information to locate the DSHS office and Kinship Navigator’s location for your area: www.dshs.wa.gov/altsa/home-and-community-services-kinship-care/kinship-care
+Click here to locate a Kinship Navigator’s location for your area:

 Information and resource materials are gathered and maintained in one central location within.
 These materials are available to relative caregivers in an effort to link families to community resources.
 The resource center provides information for relatives on child development, community events, and provides access to community services such as: Temporary Assistance for Needy Families, medical coverage and services, legal services, housing assistance, energy assistance, and child care services.